Lead the world to a healthier future

 Professor David Heymann

 Professor of Infectious Disease Epidemiology at the London School of Hygiene & Tropical Medicine.
-Head of the Centre on Global Health Security at Chatham House in London and Chairman of Public Health England.
+Head of the Centre on Global Health Security at Chatham House in London and Immediate past Chairman of Public Health England.
 See full profile.

 “As we work together to strengthen national and international health systems, we also need to develop our own capacities as leaders operating in a fast-moving political and epidemiological environment.
 This new Executive Programme at the School, in partnership with the Centre on Global Health Security at Chatham House, will enable leaders in health to develop critical knowledge, and forge valuable links with fellow participants around the world.”